skanderMensi/IF_toolbox/README.md

 # IF_toolbox

-Read me text to use the Integrate-and-fire fitting toolbox.
 The fitting procedure implemented here is described in detail in the following paper:

 Extraction and Classification of Three Cortical Neuron Types Reveals Two Distinct Adaptation Mechanisms